industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 ```

 1. The `fetch` command downloads all the changes made to the upstream but does not apply them, unlike the `pull` command would.
-2. Remember, this is the main branch ofthe upstream, which we forked and which we want to keep up with.
+2. Remember, this is the main branch of the upstream, which we forked and which we want to keep up with.
 3. This adds all the changes made in the upstream to our local fork.
 The `desdeo2` branch of our __local__ fork is now up to date.
 4. Lastly, we want to update the fork in our repository, or remote as well, __which is on GitHub__.
-This command pushesh the updated
+This command pushes the updated
     version of the main working branch to our fork on GitHub as well.

 If we have work in progress in our feature branch (e.g., `feature-x`), we can then change back to it and attempt to merge the most recent